bearsunday/BEAR.Sunday/README.md

 ------------

 BEAR.Package is a simple sandbox application using BEAR.Sunday.
-See how to install at https://github.com/koriym/BEAR.Sunday.
+See how to install and use at https://github.com/koriym/BEAR.Package.